codeparkhouston/teach-with-games/pong/README.md

 1. Add paddle speeds for left and right players (zero for now).

     ```js
+    // this is only conceptual (we are really using the hidden paddle models)
     var leftPaddle = document.getElementById("left-paddle").style;
     var rightPaddle = document.getElementById("right-paddle").style;